- October 2, 2019

 So what are we going to do about men?
 Author, activist and journalist Liz Plank has an answer.
 In her latest book, For the Love of Men, Liz offers a smart, insightful, and deeply-researched guide for what we're all going to do about toxic masculinity.
 She offers insight for women looking to guide the men in their lives as well as for men who want to do better and just don’t know how.
 Liz is a leader in the ongoing discussions about men's issues in a society where so much is changing, but gender roles have remained strangely stagnant.

-Join Liz for a conversation about the future of gender roles, and explore how finding a new way forward for men has the possibility to change the world.
+Join Licensed Marriage and Family Therapist Sarwang Parikh for a conversation with Liz about the future of gender roles, and explore how finding a new way forward for men has the possibility to change the world.

 Copies of Liz Plank’s book, For the Love of Men, will be available for sale at this event.

 Liz Plank is an award-winning journalist and the Executive Producer and Host of Vox Media's Consider It.
 She was also the executive producer of Vox.com’s Shorty Award-winning series about the 2016 presidential election called 2016ish, in which she interviewed key figures like Canadian Prime Minister Justin Trudeau, Michael Moore, Tony Goldwyn, Joss Whedon, and Hope Solo.
 Liz was also named Mediaite's 2016 Most Influential in News Media, has presented a Tedx Talk about modern masculinity called “How to be a man, a woman’s guide,” and was named one of Forbes' 30 Under 30 in Media.